moefh/esp32-remote-control/README.md

 # esp32-remote-control
-Send keystrokes to Windows using an ESP32
+Send keystrokes to Windows using an ESP32.

-This is an ESP32 project that connects to a [Remote Control Server](https://github.com/moefh/win-remote-control) running on Windows and sends pre-defined keystrokes when the buttons are pressed.
+This is an ESP32 project that connects to a [Remote Control Server](https://github.com/moefh/win-remote-control) running on Windows and sends pre-defined keystrokes when buttons are pressed.

 ![ESP32 Board with LEDs and buttons](doc/photo.jpg)

 ## Compilation